totalhack/zillion-web/README.md

 Some general things to know:

-* This was my first Vue/Typescript project.
-Part of the goal was to learn, and there are most certainly things that could have been done better and/or shortcuts taken.
 * The frontend is currently Vue 2.6+ with Vuetify 2.3+.
 It utilizes `vue-property-decorator` and `vue-class-component`.
 While this approach was inherited from the project generator, it is not "officially" supported by the Vue community.
 * [Billboard JS](https://github.com/naver/billboard.js/) is used for charting.